 Prospective Graduate Students

-Note that I accept students through the Educational Psychology Department, under the Human Development, Culture, and Learning Sciences program.
+In this lab, we focus on questions at the intersection of cognitive, socio-motivational, and educational psychology.
+I accept students through the Educational Psychology Department, under the Human Development, Culture, and Learning Sciences program.
 I do not accept students through the Psychology department or through other programs.
 Note that we have now permanently waived the GRE—it is no longer required for the HDCLS program.

 To make sure that everyone has equitable access to information and to make sure that I prioritize my time for my current grad students, I have a policy of not meeting with prospective students until all the applications are in (Dec 1).
 This page, however, serves to provide information about me, the lab, and some general advice that I give to anyone applying to graduate programs.